Submarine warfare: Interwar period

 Germany was denied submarines by the terms of the Treaty of Versailles, but built some anyway.
 This was not legitimized until the Anglo-German Naval Agreement of 1935, under which the UK accepted German parity in submarine numbers with the Royal Navy.

 World War II

 In World War II, submarine warfare was split into two main areas – the Atlantic and the Pacific.
 The Mediterranean Sea was also a very active area for submarine operations.
 This was particularly true for the British and French, as well as the Germans.
 The Italians were also involved, but achieved their greatest successes using midget submarines and human torpedoes.
+Dutch submarines sank a total of fifty enemy ships during the war, which together totaled 200.000 tons.